-Research Centers funded by DOE's Office of Science and provides state-of-the-art tools for creating and exploring the properties of materials with dimensions spanning just billionths of a meter.
+BNL's CFN is one of five Nanoscale Science Research Centers funded by DOE-SC and provides state-of-the-art tools for creating and exploring the properties of materials with dimensions spanning just billionths of a meter.

-CFN scientists are dedicated to atomic-level

-tailoring that addresses a wide range of energy challenges.
+CFN scientists are dedicated to atomic-level tailoring that addresses a wide range of energy challenges.
 CFN focus areas include improving solar cells and other electronic nanomaterials; designing more efficient catalysts; developing new capabilities and uses for electron microscopy; and nanofabrication based on soft and biological nanomaterials-all aided by theory and advanced computation.
 The CFN building has also been awarded Leadership in Energy and Environmental Design (LEED) Silver certification.